-Each of the three candlesticks in the Three Black Crows pattern should be relatively long bearish candlesticks with each candlestick closing at or near the low price for the period.
+Each of the three candlesticks that make up the Three Black Crows pattern should be relatively long bearish candlesticks with each candlestick closing at or near the low price for that trading session.
 Each successive candlestick should mark a steady decline in price and should not have long lower shadows or wicks.
-Preferably, each of the three candlesticks should open within the real body of the preceding candlestick in the pattern but this is not essential.
-When this pattern appears in an uptrend, it indicates the potential weakening of the trend and a possible trend reversal.
-However, if the three candlesticks are over extended and make significant price declines, you may need to be wary of oversold conditions.
+Each of the three candlesticks should also open within the real body of the preceding candlestick in the pattern but this is not essential.

 What the Three Black Crows Pattern tells us

 The three bearish candlesticks in the Three Black Crows pattern appearing in an existing uptrend spells potential danger for the bulls.
 The three successive lower lows and lower highs of these candlesticks reflects an increase in the strength of the bears that could result in a possible transition to a bearish trend reversal.
 However, if the three candlesticks are over extended and make significant price declines it may lead to oversold conditions.